 If you’re on a computer, you’ll begin by downloading the app.
 Go to https://zoom.us/support/download.
 Zoom will start downloading.
 You’ll see something like this:

-When it’s downloaded, click on that thing at the bottom left (where the blue arrow is pointing) that says “open file.”
+When it’s downloaded, click at the bottom left (where the blue arrow is pointing) where it says “open file.”

 That will open the app.

 On a mobile device